ncahill89/fpemlocal/README.md

 ## 1\.
 Fit a one country model

-`fit_fp_c` is a wrapper function to run the one-country implementation of the family planning estimation model.
+`fit_fp_c` is a wrapper function to fit the one-country implementation of the family planning estimation model.
 There are two versions of this model, one for in-union and another for not-in-union women which can be specified with the argument `is_in_union`.
 These are denoted `"Y"` and